ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 Duration: 120 minutes

 In this exercise, you will implement a highly-available deployment of SAP HANA on Azure virtual machines (VMs).
 The deployment will be divided into two fully automated parts.
 The first one will use Terraform to deploy Azure resources that will host SAP deployment.
-The second one will use Ansible to deploy and configure all of the SAP components.
+The second one will use Ansible to deploy and configure all the SAP components.

 You will leverage a number of artifacts that you implemented in the first exercise of this lab, including: